Rope Descent System

 Below are OSHA’s requirements for anchors used in a rope descent system:

-“Each employee used a separate, independent personal fall arrest system…” (OSHA 1910.27 Subpart D for Rope Descent Systems section (vi), (See Fig. 1 and Fig. 4 pending addition).
+“Each employee used a separate, independent personal fall arrest system…” (OSHA 1910.27 Subpart D for Rope Descent Systems section (vi).

 - “(12) Anchorages used to attach to personal fall protection equipment must be independent.